xiduzo/portfolio_astro/src/content/project/veilenext.md

     </span>
 </p>

-<a href="mailto:mail@sanderboer.nl?subject=Let's chat!&body=Hi, I'd like to talk about VeileNext," aria-label="Send me an email to I can tell you more" target="_blank">I'd like to know more</a>
+<a href="mailto:mail@sanderboer.nl?subject=Let's chat!&body=Hi, I'd like to talk about VeileNext," aria-label="Send me an email so I can tell you more" target="_blank">I'd like to know more</a>

 <hr />